nengo/nengo-dl/docs/frontend.rst

 However, NengoDL is not simply a duplicate of the Nengo simulator.
 It also adds a number of unique features, such as:

-- optimizing the parameters of your model through deep learning optimization methods
+- optimizing the parameters of a model through deep learning training methods
 - faster simulation speed, on both CPU and GPU
-- inserting networks defined using TensorFlow (such as convolutional neural networks) directly into your Nengo model
+- inserting networks defined using TensorFlow (such as convolutional neural networks) directly into a Nengo model

 If you are new to Nengo, you should start by reading the `Nengo documentation <https://pythonhosted.org/nengo/>`_.